 If you make it and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.

 Levain – About 9:00/9 a.m.

-- Make the levain by mixing bread flour, whole grain wheat flour, water and mature sourdough starter in a container that is big enough for it to grow to about twice the size.
-It’s important that your starter is super active and bubbly.
+- Make the levain by mixing bread flour, whole grain wheat flour, water, and mature sourdough starter in a big enough container to grow to about twice the size.
+Your starter must be super active and bubbly.

 - Put it somewhere warm and let the starter do its job.

 Autolyse – About 15:00/3 p.m.

 - Weight out and mix all three flours.